FAQ ON TAXONOMY

 Flexible in adapting to different investment styles and strategies.

 Based on the latest scientific research and industry experience.

 Dynamically responsive to changes in science, technology and data.

 A mandatory list to invest in.

-Making a judgement on the financial performance of an investment, it only looks at the environmental performance.
+A tool for judging the financial performance of an investment, as it only helps evaluate environmental performance.